ibexa/documentation-developer/docs/update_and_migration/from_2.5/update_code/5_update_online_editor.md

 ## RichText

-Deprecated code related to the RichText Field Type has been removed from `ezpublish-kernel`.
+Deprecated code related to the RichText field type has been removed from `ezpublish-kernel`.

 If your code still relies on the `eZ\Publish\Core\FieldType\RichText` namespace, you need to rewrite it to use `EzSystems\EzPlatformRichText\eZ\RichText` instead.